-Onsite County Government Solar Feasibility
+Onsite Government Solar Feasibility

-Even though County government electricity use is a small portion of total county-wide electricity use, the amount of space and funds needed to produce all County government electricity from onsite solar is currently infeasible.
+Even though government electricity use is a small portion of total county-wide electricity use, the amount of space and funds needed to produce all government electricity from onsite solar is currently infeasible.
 We estimated that County government operations used 64-80 gigawatt-hours of electricity in 2018 (roughly 1% of total county-wide electricity).
 To fully meet this electricity demand with onsite solar, we would need to install 275 acres of solar panels, or over roughly 200 football fields.
 If we were to directly purchase these panels, it could cost roughly \$130 Million.
 However, the costs of renewable energy could be significantly cheaper through a PPA where a third-party developer installs, owns, and operates the energy system while the customer purchases the system's electric output for a predetermined period.
-Because it is unlikely that we could install enough onsite solar to meet our 100% renewable electricity goal for County government operations by 2030, we will most likely need to pursue a combination of local renewables (action E.5), utility green energy purchasing (action E.4), VPPAs, and purchasing RECs to meet this goal.
+Because it is unlikely that we could install enough onsite solar to meet their 100% renewable electricity goal for County operations by 2030, we will most likely need to pursue a combination of local renewables (action E.5), utility green energy purchasing (action E.4), VPPAs, and purchasing RECs to meet this goal.

-Goal 4: County Government Carbon Neutrality
+Goal 4: Government Carbon Neutrality

-We have set an ambitious goal of achieving carbon neutrality for County government operations by 2050.
-Carbon neutrality is achieved when our County government emits just as much GHG emissions as it removes/offsets.
-County government emissions typically include County government building and facility energy use, County government fleet and equipment fuel use, and solid waste and wastewater treatment emissions from County government waste.
-Though we have not yet developed a County government operations GHG inventory, local government emissions are typically a small portion of overall community emissions (likely <5%).
-The actions we should pursue to achieve carbon neutrality will depend on the emissions sources we include in our County government GHG inventory.
-Therefore, the first step to develop a carbon neutrality pathway will be to create a baseline County government operations GHG emissions inventory.
-Though County government carbon neutrality achievement was not specifically analyzed in the CESMP, actions have been developed to reduce County government emissions by 2030, as listed in Climate Mitigation Actions for County Government.
-Additionally, achieving our goal of 100% renewable electricity for County government operations by 2030 will also greatly help in achieving the County government carbon neutrality goal.
+We have set an ambitious goal of achieving carbon neutrality for government operations by 2050.
+Carbon neutrality is achieved when our county government emits just as much GHG emissions as it removes/offsets.
+Government emissions typically include government building and facility energy use, government fleet and equipment fuel use, and solid waste and wastewater treatment emissions.
+Though we have not yet developed a government operations GHG inventory, government emissions are typically a small portion of overall community emissions (likely <5%).
+Achieving government carbon neutrality will depend on the emissions sources we include in our government GHG inventory.
+Therefore, the first step to develop a carbon neutrality pathway will be to create a baseline government operations GHG emissions inventory.
+Though government carbon neutrality achievement was not specifically analyzed in the CESMP, actions have been developed to reduce government emissions by 2030, as listed in Climate Actions for County Government.
+Additionally, achieving our goal of 100% renewable electricity for County government operations by 2030 will also greatly help in achieving the government carbon neutrality goal.

-&lt;sup>10 Currently, MWCOG uses a location-based method to calculate electricity emissions, which uses an average electricity emissions factor that reflects energy sources used throughout the regional grid.
+&lt;sup>11 Currently, MWCOG uses a location-based method to calculate electricity emissions, which uses an average electricity emissions factor that reflects energy sources used throughout the regional grid.
 Alternatively, the market-based method allocates electricity emissions from energy generators to consumers based on "contractual instruments".
-The emissions reduction impact of any clean electricity purchasing recommendation in the CESMP, such as municipal aggregation or purchasing RECs, would not be reflected through the location-based accounting method, but would be reflected through the market-based method.
+The emissions reduction impact of any clean electricity purchasing actions in the CESMP, such as municipal aggregation or purchasing RECs, would not be reflected through the location-based accounting method, but would be reflected through the market-based method.
 PWC will work with MWCOG to determine if the market-based electricity emissions can be calculated along with location-based emissions in the future.